johnstel/AzureNetworkLab/readme.md

 Our NSG will define two inbound rules - one for HTTP and another for TCP port 3000.
 We'll create this NSG within our Hub VNet in order to enforce traffic at a central location.
 This NSG will be applied at the first CSR1000V interface (i.e. the interface where traffic would come in from the OnPrem VNet).

 **1)** In the Azure portal under the resource group VDC-Hub, click 'Add' and search for 'Network Security Group'.
-Create a new NSG named *Hub-NSG*.
+Create a new NSG named *Hub-NSG* in the *VDC-Hub* resource group.

 **2)** Navigate to the newly created NSG and select it.
 Select 'Inbound Security Rules'.
 Click 'Add' to add a new rule and then click the 'Advanced' button.
 Use the following parameters: